Other products

 Phenoxymethylpenicillin is well distributed over most of the tissues, leading to a high concentration in the kidneys and the liver.
 Phenoxymethylpenicillin is partially decomposed in the gastrointestinal tract.
 A small portion of the absorbed amount is metabolised in the body.
 For the most part, phenoxymethylpenicillin is excreted in unaltered active form in urine and faeces.

-Following a single administration of the product in chickens at a dose of 15 mg of phenoxymethylpenicillin potassium / kg body weight by oral gavage, maximum plasma concentrations of 0.40 ± 0.15 mg / l were achieved within 1.7 ± 1.0 hours after administration.
+Following a single administration of the veterinary medicinal product in chickens at a dose of 15 mg of phenoxymethylpenicillin potassium / kg body weight by oral gavage, maximum plasma concentrations of 0.40 ± 0.15 mg / l were achieved within 1.7 ± 1.0 hours after administration.
 Phenoxymethylpenicillin is well absorbed and has an absolute bioavailability of 69%.

-6. PHARMACEUTICAL PARTICULARS
+5. PHARMACEUTICAL PARTICULARS

-6.2 Major incompatibilities
+5.1 Major incompatibilities

 Contact of penicillin containing solutions with metals and the use of metal systems for their administration is known to adversely influence penicillin stability.
-Therefore the use of such systems should be avoided and they should not be used for the storage of solutions.
+Therefore, the use of such systems should be avoided, and they should not be used for the storage of solutions.

-6.3 Shelf life
+5.2 Shelf life

 Shelf life of the veterinary medicinal product as packaged for sale: 3 years.